 Step three: Work with an Intuitive Eating and HAES (Health at Every Size) Provider.
 You deserve compassionate, whole-person care that looks to the future, not just the now.
 It is possible to leave pregnancy with an even better relationship with food than you started with, and to manage your Gestational Diabetes in a non-restrictive way.

-If you’re ready to take a step towards food freedom and navigate pregnancy nutrition with ease, I’m here to help.
+You’ve got this!
+This week, focus on how you can practice rejecting the diet mentality.
+And if you’re ready to take a step towards food freedom and navigate pregnancy nutrition with ease, I’m here to help.
 Click here to book a free discovery call where we will chat more about you, your journey, and how I can help.